Sunday, November 22, 2015

 “Who wants to know?”

 Karen took another soothing breath, inspecting the boy.
 His faded jeans had sooty stains on the thighs, from where he had rubbed volcanic pumice off his hands.
-His black windbreaker had a fresh scar on the left sleeve, snagged, no doubt, on a jagged rock.
-His rumpled brown hair was thin on top, almost as if he were balding already, and Karen saw him that way–as an obnoxious middle-aged man, bossy and arrogant, bullying his own kids around.
-She fought hard against that image, forcing herself to remember that he was a thirteen-year-old kid.
+His black windbreaker had a fresh scar on the left sleeve, snagged, no doubt, on a jagged volcanic rock.
+His rumpled brown hair was thin on top, almost as if he were balding already, and Karen saw him that way, an obnoxious middle-aged man, bossy and arrogant, bullying his own kids around.
+She fought hard against that image, forcing herself to remember he was a thirteen-year-old kid.

 “How about hopping into the Jeep?” she said.

 He laughed, a little pig snort.
-“I’m not going anywhere with you,” he said.
-“Who the fuck are you, anyway?”
+“I’m not going anywhere with you.
+Who the fuck are you, anyway?”

-“Hey–watch your mouth, kid.
+“Hey, how about knocking off the swearing, kid?
 My name’s Karen Donner.
 I’m a ranger here at the park.”

 “If you’re a ranger, where’s your uniform?”